aceres/cas-fee-project2-af/README.md

 Problem: Switching to prod with `ng build --prod`

-See reasons for the bug in the file: experience.md:
+See also reasons for the bug in the file: experience.md:

 * [Issue 1](https://github.com/angular/angular-cli/issues/7118)
 * [Issue 2](https://github.com/angular/angular-cli/issues/7113)
 * [Issue 3](https://github.com/angular/angular-cli/issues/7138)

-:exclamation: See also our experience in the file: experience.md
+:exclamation: See also our experience in the file: `/doc/experience.md`

 ## Running unit tests